D7501, 7501, 25151

 25151 & 25058 were noted passing Water Orton light engines on June 1st.
 On June 22nd 25151 worked the 12.50 Carlisle - Glasgow Central.
 On June 29th 25151 was stabled at Ayr depot during the two day NUR strike.

-25151 was stabled at Northwich on September 1st.
-Two days later (3rd) 25151 was working the loaded 8E08 TFO Oakleigh - Barnby Dun soda ash train which was being delivered from the ICI plant to Rockware Glass.
+On September 3rd 25151 was working the loaded 8E08 TFO Oakleigh - Barnby Dun soda ash train which was being delivered from the ICI plant to Rockware Glass.
 The fully fitted train was operating under a Class 6 designation with disc brake fitted covhops, known as 'Girlings' after the brake manufacturer.
 A hopper wagon was provided next to the brakevan, this allowed the guard to observe the operation of the brake blocks during the brake test, something not easily checked on the disc braked vehicles.
 The train was normally diagrammed for a Type 4 locomotive, but on September 3rd the load was within the limits for a Type 2.

 On the east side of the Pennines somewhere in the vicinity of Slaithwaite control of the train was lost.
 The signalman at Hillhouse took action to remove the train from the main running lines by diverting it into Hillhouse Yard (Huddersfield).
 Much damage was caused when the locomotive struck a ferry van, the crew having leapt to safety prior to the impact.